GrindeLab/STEAM/README.md

 *STEAM* (Significance Threshold Estimation for Admixture Mapping) is an R package for estimating genome-wide significance thresholds for admixture mapping studies.

-**This package is under active development, so please stay tuned for future updates!**

 # Citation

 If you use *STEAM*, please cite the following article: